ScalHive/Interview-Tasks/qa_engineer_task/README.md

 ## Introduction

-1. These tasks could be written on your choose in English (preferred) or Ukrainian language.
+1. Solutions could be written on your choose in English (preferred) or Ukrainian language.
-2. Use your personal GitHub account to fork this project and push your solution to it (current subdirectory).
+2. Use your personal GitHub account to fork this project and push your solution to it (current branch and subdirectory).
 3. Send link to your fork project with solution.
 4. Task 1 and Task 2 are students practice or trainee level.
 5. Task 3 is for job offer candidates (Task 1 and Task 2 are required too ).